bonni208/Business_Ethics/Business_Ethics.md

 ### 04.02 Serve up the starter, sir | #sense

 Mike Caulfield has developed a great course to get us up and running with SIFT.
 I'm going to be modifying what he has shared with the public, as part of a Creative Commons license that allows what is called remixing.
 As long as I attribute what I share to Mike's work and point people back to his Check, Please!
-Starter Course, we're good.
+Starter Course, we're good (ethically and legally speaking).

 <article>